This post contains affiliate links for your convenience. View our full disclosure policy here.

 My kids love to play with pretend coins in our dramatic play center.
 Whether it’s playing restaurant or ordering ice cream, it can be fun to play pretend with toy money!
-This money game for kids is great for incorporating money into math centers too as kids identify and count coins while matching them up with printable piggy banks!
+This Fill the Piggy Bank money game for kids is great for incorporating money into math centers as kids identify and count coins while matching them up with printable piggy banks!

 To get ready to use these piggy bank cards, I printed them out and laminated them to keep them sturdy.
 After cutting the cards apart, I grabbed our toy coins and set off to play our new math game with a small group!